Avichelverma/ObieBrokerApp/README.md

 npm start
 ```
 **Testing the API Endpoint:**
-To run the tests, navigate to api folder, and the mongodb server should be up and running.
+To run the tests, navigate to api folder, and the mongodb server should be running and the ObieTestDB should be present in database.
 Run the following commands
 ```
 cd api
-npm start
+npm test
 ```
 ### API Reference Guide